Using Home Assistant for centralised home control

 - Trigger: doorbell pressed.

-- Action: show full‑screen camera view on the touchscreen, play a chime.
+- Action: show the camera full-screen on the touchscreen and play a chime.

-- Action 2: if time is night, turn on porch light at 30% for 2 minutes.
+- Action 2: if it is night, turn on the porch light at 30% for 2 minutes.

 -